Gurtnellen

-Gurtnellen is a village and a municipality in the canton of Uri in Switzerland.
+Gurtnellen is a village and municipality in the canton of Uri in Switzerland.

 History

 Gurtnellen is first mentioned in 1257 as Chuno und die Gurteneller.
 In 1321 it was mentioned as Gruntellon, and in 1359 as Gurtenellen.

 Geography

 Gurtnellen has an area, As of 2006, of 83.4 km2.
 Of this area, 11.9% is used for agricultural purposes, while 25.1% is forested.
 Of the rest of the land, 1.3% is settled (buildings or roads) and the remainder (61.7%) is non-productive (rivers, glaciers or mountains).
 In the 1993/97 land survey, 16.9% of the total land area was heavily forested, while 5.2% is covered in small trees and shrubbery.
 Of the agricultural land, 0.0% is used for farming or pastures, while 2.9% is used for orchards or vine crops and 9.0% is used for alpine pastures.
 Of the settled areas, 0.2% is covered with buildings, 0.1% is industrial, 0.2% is classed as special developments, and 0.8% is transportation infrastructure.
 Of the unproductive areas, 0.1% is unproductive standing water (ponds or lakes), 0.9% is unproductive flowing water (rivers), 39.3% is too rocky for vegetation, and 21.4% is other unproductive land.

 The municipality is located above the Reuss along the Gotthard rail line.
 It consists of the village sections of Dorf, Wiler, Intschi, Arni as well as part of the area on the left side of the Reuss near Amsteg and Silenen.